JoseFJr28/FinalProject/README.md

             - If the user chose insane mode, and got 100%, the 'mean' input will actually be a little wholesome.
 However, the user has to answer more than 5 answers correctly, otherwise the input will be mean and no stats will be provided
     - Option 2: Concentration 64 chosen:
-        - It will prompt
-1. In the command line you will type **python FinalProject.py CategoryList.json**

-# The ideal run for the program
-1. After the commoand line is provided to run the program, which is given above, you will be prompted to the intro of the program that provides two options which is Option 1: Memory Training or Option 2: Concetration 64.
-You must choose either 1 or 2
-    - Option 1: Memory Traingin Chosen
-    - Option 2: Concentration 64 chosen:
         - You have a prompt greeting for the game and ask for a simple yes, Y, or no, N. If you choose Y
         - It will prompt you to choose how many players you will have.
 Minimum is 2 and maximum is 4.
 You need two physical players to play
         - Then we ask for the players name